OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/hardening-windows.md

 position: 80
 ---

-Highly regulated industries such as finance need to make sure the Operating System (OS) is secure to protect from data breaches.
+Highly regulated industries such as finance need to make sure the Operating Systems (OS) are secure and protected from data breaches.
 This often requires strict controls be implemented to reduce their attack surface.
 In Windows Active Directory environments, this type of hardening can be performed by implementing Group Policy Objects (GPO).
 In cases where GPO isn't an option, such as non-domain joined cloud servers, you could use a runbook to harden your Windows installation.

 ## Create the runbook

 To create a runbook to harden your Windows installation:

-1. From your project's overview page, navigate to {{Operations, Runbooks}}, and click **ADD RUNBOOK**.
+1. From your project's overview page, navigate to **{{Operations, Runbooks}}**, and click **ADD RUNBOOK**.
 1. Give the runbook a Name and click **SAVE**.
 1. Click **DEFINE YOUR RUNBOOK PROCESS**, and then click **ADD STEP**.
 1. Click **Script**, and then select the **Run a Script** step.